 The information in this guide outlines basic tax issues for general aviation light aircraft owners and pilots.
-This subject report was written by Ray Speciale, who is a lawyer/CPA employed by Yodice Associates (AOPA Counsel), a law firm based in Frederick, Maryland.
+This subject report was written by Ray Speciale, who is a lawyer/CPA employed of Counsel by Yodice Associates (AOPA's Pilot Counsel), a law firm based in Frederick, Maryland.
 Ray is also an active pilot and flight instructor.
 The author gratefully acknowledges the assistance of Teresa Bazaral, Esq., in the preparation of the "Income Tax" section.

 As always, you are urged to contact your tax advisor for answers specific to your tax situation.
 If you need help finding a tax professional with aviation experience in your area, call AOPA's Pilot Information Center at 800/USA-AOPA (872-2672).
 AOPA is not authorized to provide tax advice.